 Take a step back from my ‘strategy’ here and you’ll see it’s simple.
 Write lots of notes, type them up and refine them, organize them so you can use them later, and delete crappy old notes.
 That’s the entire process I use (or try to use).

-Point being, simple methods are often best for taking notes.
+The point is, that simple methods are often best for taking notes.
 And since the entire point is to stimulate your memory and help make connections to old thoughts, how you do this can be very personal.

 My strategy is just that; mine.
 I think it’s effective which is why I share it.
 But what works for me may not work for you.